dgdelmas/neural_cpp/README.md

 # Neural Network in C++

-`neural.h` is a straightforward implementation of netural networks in C++.
+`neural.h` is a straightforward implementation of neural networks in C++.
 The usual basic layer types (dense, convolutional, maxpool, softmax) are implemented.
 The code is structured in such a way that adding new layer types should be relatively straightforward.

 The basic object is the `layer` class, which has several default methods such as `init` (for "initialize"), `forward` (for the forward pass), `backward` (for the backward pass), etc. Defining a new layer type is done via subclasses, which should override these methods (and add new ones, if necessary):